opencats/OpenCATS_Documentation/docs/_build/html/_sources/install.txt

 Enter your CATS SQL database name, SQL database username, SQL database password, and SQL database host address in these boxes.

-*If you are running OpenCATS locally on your computer, or on some shared hosts, the host address will be localhost.
+.. note:: If you are running OpenCATS locally on your computer, or on some shared hosts, the host address will be localhost.
 If your server, VPS (some shared hosting too), you will need to enter the specific address to access.

 Click ``Test Database Connectivity``